alphagov/govuk-country-and-territory-autocomplete/README.md

 To use register data in the picker, you will need two files:
 * [location-picker-canonical-list.json](dist/location-picker-canonical-list.json) - a list of every canonical country and territory
 * [location-picker-graph.json](dist/location-picker-graph.json) - a directed acyclic graph mapping canonical locations to abbreviations, synonyms, endonyms, and typos

+The `location-picker-graph.json` file only contains examples of synonyms, abbreviations, endonyms and typos you might want to consider.
+It is not a comprehensive list.
+You may wish to add or remove items based on your own user research.

 Copy both files to your application.
 The `location-picker-graph.json` file must be exposed as a public asset.